 Yes, difficult conversations are uncomfortable.
 But avoiding them is resulting in mental health issues, derailing careers unnecessarily, and causing organizations to lose valuable employees and revenue.
 In addition, it denies organizations some valuable information that could be used to make improvements.

-Next time, in Part 2 of this blog, I’ll outline some ways to approach difficult conversations so that these negative situations can result in more positive experiences and outcomes for employees, leaders, and their organizations.
-This is a big topic so there will also be a Part 3.
+Next time, in Part 2 (Avoiding Conflict is Never the Answer) of this blog, I’ll outline some ways to approach difficult conversations so that these negative situations can result in more positive experiences and outcomes for employees, leaders, and their organizations.
+This is a big topic so there will also be a Part 3 (From Painful to Productive).
 Check back often!

 More than career coaching, it’s career psychology®.